Use the buttons below to increase or decrease the text size:

 The Jumeirah Beach Residence stretch of coastline is a colourful mélange of beach umbrellas and sun seekers (it’s a public beach), al fresco dining and weekend markets, overlooked by towering apartments and luxury hotels.
 You can choose from a plethora of restaurants, cafes and grab-and-go kiosks at open-air mall The Beach - from a hearty comfort food feast at celeb chef Tom Aikens’ Pots, Pans and Boards, or nostalgic British fare at Retro Feasts, to authentic Hellenic at Eat Greek, and Indian classics at House of Curry.
 You can always work off the calories at the free outdoor gym or running track after.

-Dubai’s newest beachfront destination is set in the eastern shores of Palm Jumeirah.
-Spread over 120 metres of coastline, Vista Mare is home to shops and seven different restaurants specialising in international cuisines.
-From modern European (The Tap House) and Italian (Simply Italian), to slightly more exotic Caribbean (Breeze Beach Grill) and Ethiopian cuisines at Gursha, it’s all here, and it’s all authentic.
-For chic dining, head to Aji offering Nikkei cuisine (that’s Japanese-Peruvian for the uninitiated) accompanied by stunning views, upscale design and creative drinks right on the beach.
+Dubai’s hottest beachfront destination is set in the eastern shores of Palm Jumeirah.
+Spread over 120 metres of coastline, Vista Mare is home to different restaurants specialising in international cuisines.
+From modern European (The Tap House) to slightly more exotic Caribbean (Breeze Beach Grill), it’s all here, and it’s all authentic.
+For exceptional Arabian-inspired seafood in a chic nautical setting, head to Ibn AlBahr – a meal here never disappoints.

 This luxury beach club oozes contemporary minimalist chic with its all-white, marine-accented décor.
 The sprawling venue is home to not only the beach club – complete with sunbeds, VIP cabanas and swim-up bar; but also four restaurants serving up international fare, from salads and sushi to rotisserie chicken; and most recently, a boutique hotel.
 As the sun goes down, things get cranked up a notch with their regular roster of lavish parties and entertainment nights.